results & outcomes

 Youth outcomes for students who participated in 30 days or more.

-of participants improved or maintained positive attendance
+of youth improved or maintained positive attendance

-of participants improved or maintained positive behavior
+of youth improved or maintained positive behavior (decrease or zero behavior infractions).

 Program Year Feedback